-When the people we care for are unwell, the most important thing we can do for them is to stay fit and healthy.
-You must continue to take care of your own health and well-being so you can be strong for your partner during a challenging time.
+When the people we care for are unwell, the most important thing we can do for them is stay situation fit and healthy.
+You must continue to take care of your health and well-being, so you can be strong for your partner during a challenging time.
 As much as possible, keep doing the things you enjoy, connect with your support network, and seek out emotional support.
-For the other partner, the significant changes to their spouse’s mood, energy and behavior, can lead to a great sense of loss for the healthy and vibrant partner they know so well, and often a feeling of helplessness.
+For the other partner, the significant changes to their spouse’s mood, energy, and behavior can lead to a great sense of loss for the healthy and vibrant partner they know so well, and often a feeling of helplessness.

 The important thing is to have an active role when our spouses are facing depression and fighting its symptoms and effects.
-Just by being there, we will help our partner feel better and by showing our support, we will make them feel they are loved and that we care.
+Just by being there, we will help our partners feel better.
+And by showing our support, we will make them feel they are loved and that we care.

-God wants us to be happy, healthy and to live our lives to the fullest, so He has showed us how by playing our relational role, just as He plays His in the triune deity, we will be reflecting His relational image and showing our love at its best expression.
+God wants us to be happy, and healthy, and to live our lives to the fullest.
+He has shown us how by playing our relational role.
+Just as He plays His in the triune deity, we will be reflecting His relational image and showing our love at its best expression.

-Your spouse needs your love, support, and concern, but these important qualities cannot reverse depression any more than they can control blood sugar levels, ease arthritis pain, or clear clogged arteries.
-Just as you would not rely on just love to cure a medical condition, or withdraw love because it did not cure it, do not expect your feelings or attention to be able to alter your spouse’s unbalanced brain chemistry.
+Your spouse needs your love, support, and concern.
+But these important qualities cannot reverse depression.
+Any more than they can control blood sugar levels, ease arthritis pain, or clear clogged arteries.
+Just as you would not rely on love alone to cure a medical condition, or withdraw love because it did not cure it.
+So, do not expect your feelings or attention to be able to alter your spouse’s unbalanced brain chemistry.
 Use your love to get help and remind your partner of his/her intrinsic worth during this challenging time.

 Do you know any other way we can support our spouse when he/she is facing depression?
 Have you felt depressed by any circumstance?
 Have you felt God’s hand supporting you while going through a difficult situation?
 Share your answers with us, so we can enrich our experience and help others face this important issue.
 God bless you.